balu/website/src/free-software/index.rst

+`toc.tar.gz <../data/toc.tar.gz>`_

+  This archive contains programs for the course "Theory of Computation".
+It includes a single-tape Turing machine simulator, programs for working with regular expressions and finite automata, and a lambda calculus interpreter.

 A program is *free* if it guarantees all users the freedom to study, modify, and share the program.

-I maintain a list of `free software <programs.html>`_ that I recommend.

-I am the author of the following free software.

-`cweet <../cweet/home.html>`_
-  The reference compiler for the cweet programming language.

-`tak <../tak.html>`_
-  Create Takahashi presentations.

 The `Free Software Foundation <https://www.fsf.org>`_ is a non-profit organization that promotes software user freedom.